 D3.js — Data-Driven Documents

-D3.js doesn’t work well with older browsers like IE8.
+D3.js doesn’t work well with older browsers like IE8 (but who does?).
 But you can always use plugins like aight plugin for cross-browser compatibility.

 If you’d like to learn D3.js, we have a book on data visualization with D3.